-- 1. Method #1: Select the interior and edges option on the Polygon Tool.
-Click once on the workspace to start the polygon, and then keep clicking until just before your last vertex.
+- 1. Select the interior and edges option on the Polygon Tool.
+Click once on the workspace to start the polygon, and then keep clicking until you are almost done.
 When you are on your last vertex, double click to complete the polygon.
 Notice you can click on the interior, edges and vertices of the polygon. - 2.
-Method #2: Make a regular hexagon by starting with a line segment and then rotating it as with the square, until you create a regular hexagon.
+Make a regular hexagon by starting with a line segment and then rotating it as with the square, until you create a regular hexagon.
 Click on the vertices of the hexagon, in order, while holding down the Shift key and then use Construct > Polygon Interior to create the interior region.
 If you select three points the menu will say "Triangle Interior," four points "Quadrilateral Interior," etc.

 VI.
-Measuring in GSP (Tab 6)
+Measuring in GSP